Critters 2: The Main Course (1988)

 and breeding

-There is also a nice conversation between Nana and a child when she gives her a nice chocolate bunny as it really looks like that they have the Easter spirit.
+A nice conversation between Nana and a child Cindy when she gives her a nice chocolate bunny as it really looks like that they have the Easter spirit.
+All of this looked perfectly natural along with leaving the chills by wondering if the Crite from that egg will get her or not.

-We have a camera shot rolling in under a bed which is supposed to be a Crite and then Cindy's hand is lying there and a nice zooming in on her hand.
+When Cindy is at home and in bed for the night we have a camera shot rolling in under a bed which is supposed to be a Crite and then Cindy's hand is lying there and a nice zooming in on her hand.
+This for sure made me watch in terror wondering if this poor innocent girl is going to be ok or not.

-Hungry Heifer Managertaking an order sounding annoying and nerdy which looked great for the story.
+taking an order sounding annoying and nerdy which looked great for the story since it's a comedy/horror/scifi.

-We also see supporting character Wesley coming on too strong towards Megan Morgan as the two of them act well with this like a bully against an upset girl.
+In the joint Wesley comes on too strong towards Megan as the two of them act well with this like a tough guy against an upset girl.

-There's nice shot on someone dressed in a rabbit suit looking down into the camera which is of course a shot on a hatched egg.
-There's a hilarious moment with three Crites curled up in a ball that jump into his suit which will make you laugh as this added some good dark comedy.
+Then a hilarious moment with three Crites curled up in a ball that jump into his suit which will make you laugh as this added some good dark comedy.
+Plus a painful way to die so it wouldn't be in everyone's taste to think about the tension here.
 A perfect shot on him crashing through a church window.
+This situation was one of the most remembered to anyone who saw this.

-We see a perfect moment with Megan trying to confront Brad about the Crites returning when he tries to convince her they aren't as it was perfectly done for a sequel.
+What was a great add into a sequel is when Megan trying to confront Brad about the Crites returning when he tries to convince her they aren't as it was perfectly done.

 after they destroy some Crites and talking to them which looked very touching.

-A perfect moment with Harv swinging his guns looking lowdown and tough in his sheriff uniform after shooting some Crites.
+Then Harv is swinging his guns looking lowdown and tough in his sheriff uniform after shooting some Crites.
+Which was a great touch to the story showing that he's back in action.

 Bottom line: The sequel to the original cult classic really meets up and is just as adventurous and good although many critics and fans have bombed this sequel but I find this film highly entertaining myself.